Final changes to California's Cannabis Regulations

 Cannabis equity licensing is not part of the “final” regulations, per se, but the final rules allow the BCC to provide applications for cities with cannabis equity programs to receive funds from a $10 million fund.
 This fund, created by the state legislature last year, was awaiting the final approval of the BCC and sister bureaus in the form of these final regulations.
 Only cities with cannabis equity programs will be eligible to apply for the funds.
 In early March, the BCC finally put out equity grant applications, requiring municipalities to apply for the funds before April 1, 2019.

-a non-member manager or managing member of a commercial cannabis business organized as an LLC, or
+- A non-member manager or managing member of a commercial cannabis business organized as an LLC

-an officer or director of a commercial cannabis business organized as a corporation.
+- Officer or director of a commercial cannabis business organized as a corporation

 A significant addition to ownership requirements is language requiring all individual members or owners of an entity with a financial interest in a commercial cannabis license must be disclosed.
 This means, LLCs and other corporate entity owners of a commercial cannabis business must reveal all members of the LLC and all owners of the company.

 Financial interest holders include individuals who enter into an agreement to receive portions of profits of a commercial cannabis business.
 An exception to this rule includes ““persons” who hold a share of stock that is less than 5% of the total shares in a publicly traded company.”
 This last section, found in BCC regulations §5004(d)(4), alludes to persons who don’t actually exist yet, as this author has not yet heard of a publicly traded licensed California commercial cannabis business.
 This language should be telling as to what the cannabis lobby expects in the coming near-term future.